 II.
 Training Sessions

 Training sessions take place weekly at our office in Santa Fe, New Mexico.
 Clients will work with an ADW trainer on Task Work and Public Access.
-Classes run in 12-week blocks at a cost of $900 per 12 weeks.
 At the conclusion of the course of training, the ADI Public Access test will be administered to the client/dog team.
 If public access is not achieved within the initial training process, subsequent training will be recommended.
 Assistance Dogs International requires we work with Owner/Self-Trained teams for a minimum of 6 months.